 Best Practice Laboratories: Great Ideas, Solid Strategies, Proven Solutions

-In Best Practice Laboratories, we are diving in at the operations level and seeking individual best practice examples to build education abroad’s community of shared knowledge.
-We’d like you to show your colleagues what works at your institution, and tell them why it works.
+In the Best Practice Laboratories, we dive in at the operations level and seek individual best practice examples to build education abroad’s community of shared knowledge.
+This is your opportunity to show your colleagues what works at your institution and tell them why it works.

 Small Things Matter

-We invite colleagues to submit practices that are easy to replicate, focused in design, and impactful.
-Here’s the place to spotlight that great practice worth sharing, but not enough to build a full conference session around.
+We invite you to submit practices that are easy to replicate, focused in design, and impactful.
+This is the place to spotlight a great practice worth sharing.
 Examples might include:

 - An effective student conduct agreement or waiver,